 Style guides.
 Please insist that your students become familiar with multiple style guides.
 The MLA Style Guide is a great resource for students who are going on in academia, however, in the publishing industry, the Chicago Manual of Style and the AP Stylebook are more common.
 Students who want to be highly employable should be willing and able to move easily from one to another.
 They are also likely to be charged with creating style guides for individual products or product lines, so an understanding of the underlying reasons for consistency with terminology is very helpful.

 Beware of formulas.
 I am aware that each of these points stands in opposition to the previous point, I just want you to know that.
 There are now experts popping up everywhere in social media or search engine optimization who will gladly charge hopeful young writers a great deal of money in order to teach them how to attract eyeballs to their content.
-I’m sorry to tell you that a lot of this stuff is just crap.
+I’m sorry to tell you that except for companies like the Marketing Heaven that give you genuine, worthy content (likes and shares), a lot of this stuff is just crap.
 At first your readers might be drawn to headlines that include a numeral, use the word secret, include a scrap of teaser information and a link, as I learned in one social media seminar.
 But if you take a look at the examples on screen, one full of social media experts (Fig. 1), and one from an actual writer (fig. 2), you’ll see pretty quickly who is going to develop a relationship of trust, affection, and familiarity over time with readers.

 Finally, whatever your own true feelings may be about the matter, I would implore you not to dimiss technology and business in your classes.
 Of course our society requires the keen critical eye that your profession can bring to it, so I don’t mean to say, don’t criticize.
 It’s just that it is absolutely toxic to be afraid of technology in the current job market, whether that masquerades as a kind of elitist “too important and busy to learn how to make a bar chart” or presents as “I just hate computers.”
 The idea that technology is for other people, for math people, for science people, for people who are going into astrophysics or big pharma or the department of defense, or whatever, is no longer an available ethical position for teachers of English to take, if indeed it ever has been.